floppydisk525/MvvmLight_Frame_DesignTime/README.md

 Issue #3:  Understanding of WPF/xaml.
 Areas that could use better understanding include WPF/Xaml instantiation of objects & controls and diagnosing Xaml issues.

 ## Comment
 I wish you could set the Content property w/ a d:Content to tell the xaml parser/blend to only use Content at design time.
+That would aleviate the program from looking at the Content and Source property at run time - however that works.

 [DesignTimeNoPageImage]: https://github.com/floppydisk525/MvvmLight_Frame_DesignTime/blob/github-Images/MvvmLight_Frame_DesignTime/github_Images/DesignTimeNoPageImage.PNG
 [RunTimeWork]: https://github.com/floppydisk525/MvvmLight_Frame_DesignTime/blob/github-Images/MvvmLight_Frame_DesignTime/github_Images/RunTimeWork.PNG